nimiq/elements/README.md

-# system-font
+# fast-font.css

-A simple CSS snipped to select the nicests system font.
+A simple CSS snipped to select the system's nicest font.
 This prevents the performance hit from downloading render-blocking webfonts.

 See also:
 - [Medium decided to use system fonts](https://medium.design/system-shock-6b1dc6d6596f)